How we build Digital IDs with privacy and security at their core

 To ensure that we’re always held accountable we’re advised by our Guardian Council, an independent ethics board made up of experts in human rights, data privacy and last mile tech.
 They help us to navigate the complex world of identity.
 They bring their expertise to the table, help us to stay consistent with our mission, and ensure that your data stays safe.

-We hope this gives you some insight into why our Digital ID app is as privacy-preserving and secure as possible.
+We hope this gives you some insight into why our Digital ID apps are as privacy-preserving and secure as possible.
 If you’ve got any more questions that we’ve not answered, you can get in touch with us here.

 Keep reading